1 Forgetting the original goal

 These qualities, again, vanish as the story goes on.
-It becomes increasingly rare for the overlord to perform anything resembling kindness unless it’s towards his guardians and his willingness to do evil grows, even when the benefits are negligible.
+It becomes increasingly rare for the overlord to perform anything resembling kindness, unless it’s towards his guardians.
+His willingness to do evil intensifies in parallel, even when the benefits for doing so are negligible.
 Especially in season 3, this makes the show feel more like a lighter version of Akema ga Kill, as atrocity after atrocity is thrown in, none of which goes contested even though the story is full of opportunity for it.

-I should note that I don’t mind darker stories and took quite a liking to Goblin Slayer and Saga of Tanya the Evil just recently.
+I should note that I don’t mind darker stories.
+Just recently, for example, I have taken quite a liking to Goblin Slayer and Saga of Tanya the Evil.
 What bothers me is that Momonga does these things and is never challenged on them; everybody just applauds and praises him, and the story moves on.

-This makes it a shame that the story about finding his lost guildmates has been abandoned, because I would love for some of them to turn up and realize what their old friend has done and become.
+This makes it a shame that the story about finding his lost guildmates has been abandoned.
+I would love for some of them to turn up and realize what their old friend has done and become.
 Having to face his old friends and explain why sexually torturing people, kidnapping citizens for experiments, and cruelly toying with his opponents were necessary; that would be the only course the story could take to give these moments purpose.

-But even on a smaller scale, where is Cocytus at when his master greatly dishonors a brave warrior in a duel?
+But even on a smaller scale, where is Cocytus at when his master dishonors a brave warrior in a duel?
 Why is Sebas still accepting anything his master does, even as it goes against the will of his true creator?
 Overlord is slowly becoming Edgelord, and the blame lies with an author desperate to coddle and protect his precious skeleton boy from the consequences of his actions.

 #4 Side-characters without purpose

 There are like 20 phenomenal characters all sitting around Momonga’s fortress doing nothing.
 Even when they get a little chore, like the dark elf kid being ordered to mess up a troll in the forest, Momonga still personally accompanies them and does most of the work.
 He hogs every damn scene and still finds a way to be utterly stagnant in his character development.